 Test conjectures on -partitions over submodular functions

-This article we consider tools one can use to quickly test conjectures.
-Testing conjectures quickly run into realm of infeasibility due to the combinatorial explosion.
-We look through an actual example and learn a few techniques.
-We use Sage and any fast linear program solver, like Gurobi.
+This article considers tools one can use to quickly test conjectures.
+I work in combinatorial optimization, and often there are cases where one can phrase a problem as a conjecture over a finite domain.
+Testing conjectures using brute force quickly becomes infeasible due to combinatorial explosion.
+Here, we walk through an actual example and learn a few techniques.
+We will use Sage and any fast linear program solver, such as Gurobi.

-1 A conjecture on -partitions of submodular function
+1 A conjecture on -partitions of a submodular function

-A -partition and a -partition is noncrossing, if for some and .
-We denote it .
+A -partition and a -partition are noncrossing if there exist and such that .
+We denote this relation by .

-For two partitions and , if for each , for some .
+For two partitions and , write if for each there exists such that .
+If , then every part of is the union of some parts of .

-is a submodular function with .
-Let be a minimum -partition and be a minimum -partition.
-There exists a minimum -partition such that and .
+Let be a submodular function with .
+Let be a minimum -partition, and let be a minimum -partition.
+Then there exists a minimum -partition such that and .

 2 Enumerate non-isomorphic configurations

-We are interested in enumerate the possible configurations up to isomorphism.
+We are interested in enumerating possible configurations up to isomorphism.

-Find integer matrices and then modulo the action of a permutation group (that defines the isomorphism) can be done in Sage.
-There is a function that generates all integer vectors modulo a permutation group, and the vectors has length with elements in .
+This is the same as enumerating -matrices modulo the action of a permutation group.
+This part can be done in Sage.
+There is a function that generates all integer vectors modulo a permutation group; the vectors have length with elements in .
 See the reference on Integer vectors modulo the action of a permutation group.

 IntegerVectorsModPermutationGroup(P, max_part=1)

-Once we have the output, we filter the vectors to maintain the required properties, for example, has at least a on each row.
+Once we have the output, we filter it to obtain valid configurations.
+For example, a configuration must have at least one in each row.

-One might think we just take to obtain , where is the symmetric group of order .
-Unfortunately, this is not correct.
-This gives you the action on the rows and columns, but what we really need, is what happens to each element in the matrix.
+One might think we can take to obtain , where is the symmetric group on letters.
+Unfortunately, this is not correct: it describes the action on rows and columns, but we need the induced action on the entries of the matrix.

-The correct way is to use the wreath products.
-We want to consider
+The correct way is to use wreath products.
+We want .

 a = SymmetricGroup(k-1)